ka4ep/Lexical.Localization/docs/ILineQualifier/README.md

 }

 /// <summary>
-/// Can evaluate <see cref="ILineParameter"/> whether it qualifies or not.
+/// Measures qualifications of <see cref="ILineArgument"/>.
 /// </summary>
-public interface ILineParameterQualifier : ILineQualifier {
+public interface ILineArgumentQualifier : ILineQualifier {
     /// <summary>
-    /// Policy whether occuranceIndex is needed for qualifying parameter.
+    /// Policy whether occuranceIndex needs to be supplied when providing <see cref="ILineParameter"/>, <see cref="ILineHint"/>, <see cref="ILineCanonicalKey"/>, <see cref="ILineNonCanonicalKey"/> arguments.
     ///
-    /// If true, <see cref="QualifyParameter(ILineParameter, int)"/> caller must have occurance index.
+    /// If true, <see cref="QualifyArgument(ILineArgument, int)"/> caller must supply occurance index.
-    /// If false, caller can use -1 for unknown.
+    /// If false, caller can use -1 for unspecified.
     ///
     /// Occurance describes the position of parameter of same parameter name.
     /// For example, "Section:A:Section:B:Section:C" has parameter "Section" with three